DavidVentura/blog/blog/raw/disk/POST.md

 - Read its configuration within the `EFI System Partition`
 - Look for block devices containing partitions referenced in the configuration
     - Checking each partition listed in the GPT for matching UUIDs
-- Load modules for the filesystem
+    - Load modules for the filesystems in the referenced partitions
+- Load second-level configuration (which points to the kernel and initrd)
 - Load the kernel and initrd from the filesystem
 - Jump into the kernel